uprial/customcreatures/README.md

 * 2% of zombie-like mobs spawn with a tiny jump and movement bonus, fire resistance, in IRON equipment(*1) with random protection and random durability, a well-enchanted sword (*1).
 Drops an iron block. (*3)
 * 1% of skeleton-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in DIAMOND equipment(*1) with maybe top protection and random durability and random support enhancements, a top-enchanted bow (*2).
 Drops a diamond. (*3)
 * 0.5% of zombie-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in CHAINMAIL equipment(*1) with maybe top protection and random durability and random support enhancements and top thorns, a top-enchanted sword (*2).
 Drops lapiz lazuli and redstone. (*3)
-* 100% of Illusioners have a large jump and movement bonus, fire resistance and regeneration, in NETHERITE equipment(*1) with maybe top protection and thorns and random support enhancements, a top-enchanted bow (*2) and don't despawn when the player is far away.
-May drop an enchanted golden apple, a netherite scrap, a book of mending, a totem of undying, and a diamond pickaxe. (*3)
 * 5% of Pillagers and Piglings have crossbows (*2) with maybe top piercing, random durability, random quick charge, multishot.
 * 5% of Drowned have tridents (*2) with maybe top impaling, random durability, channeling.
 * 1% of Creepers are powered, have higher movement speed and max health and explosion radius, explode immediately on the player contact.
 Drops an end crystal. (*3)